dojo/docs/dijit/_editor/plugins/NewPage.rst

 .. contents::
     :depth: 2

 Have you ever wanted to be able to with the click of a button clear the editor and set it with some default content, be it an empty line of some template HTML?
 If so, then this plugin is for you.
-It's a simple plugin that adds 'NewPage' support to the editor toolbar..
+It's a simple plugin that adds 'NewPage' support to the editor toolbar.

 ========
 Features